predibase/llm_distillation_playbook/README.md

 ![img](images/jigsaw_prompt_engineering_cot.png)

-A more sophisticated prompt does not always lead to better quality.
 The `simple_prompt` seems to be more aligned with human labels than a more sophisticated `Chain-of-Thought` prompt.
-The gap is smaller when using GPT-4.
+The quality gap between the two prompts is smaller when using GPT-4, however it does appear that a more sophisticated prompt does not always lead to better quality.
 Perhaps the additional reasoning that is spurred by Chain-of-Thought prompting increases the rate of false positives.

 </details>

 ### 5. Maximize the quality of your training data.

 ***Summary:** If you can continue enhancing the quality of your training data, with or without involvement from teachers, you absolutely should.
-Consider how you might fundamentally improve the quality of your data with manual curation, rules-based filtering, scoring example quality, or teacher aggregation.*
+Consider how you might fundamentally improve the quality of your data.*

 Most mistakes made by converged student models can be traced back to issues with the source data.
 For student models, addressing data quality issues at the source is typically more efficient than trying to correct these issues with auxiliary systems.